 - in relation to certain student administration matters, to the entity trading as ANU College;

-- to accommodation service providers, an Affiliated Lodge, College or Hall of Residence, if your accommodation is dependent on your academic progress or affected by any Statutes, Rules, Orders or policies of the University;
+- to accommodation service providers, an Affiliated Lodge, College or Hall of Residence, if your accommodation is dependent on your academic progress or is affected compliance with any Statutes, Rules, Orders or policies of the University;

 - to a returning officer or other appointed electoral body for conducting elections of representatives to official University panels, committees, boards and associations;

-- in publications about some examination results and the award of some prizes and scholarships;
+- in publications about examination results and the award of prizes and scholarships;

-- when requested, the fact of a person’s graduation from the University (the record of a person’s graduation from the University is a public document);
+- when requested, the fact graduation from the University (the record graduation from the University is a public document);

-- releasing information pursuant to University Statutes, Rules, Orders, policies and procedures, or pursuant to a contractual obligation to which you have agreed;
+- releasing information in accordance with University Statutes, Rules, Orders, policies and procedures, or pursuant to a contractual obligation to which you have agreed;

-- in publications about research activities at or involving ANU in which you have elected to be involved;
+- in publications about research activities at or involving ANU in which you have choosen to be involved;

 - reporting to the Australian Tax Office about Commonwealth supported fee liabilities or to facilitate income tax assessment;

-- reporting to Australian Government Departments with portfolio responsibility for social security and/or veterans’ entitlement matters about a person’s income or a student’s attendance if we are legally required to do so;
+- reporting to Australian Government Departments with portfolio responsibility for income support and/or veterans’ entitlement matters about a person’s income or a student’s attendance when we are legally required to do so;

-- reporting to Australian Government Departments with portfolio responsibility for child support matters about a person’s income if we are legally required to do so;
+- reporting to Australian Government Departments with portfolio responsibility for child support matters about a person’s income when we are legally required to do so;

 - if you are not an Australian citizen, reporting to Australian Government Departments with portfolio responsibility for migration and immigration, employment, higher education, research and technology, and related matters;